vojtaaa9/ImageOptimizationProject/README.md

 ## Troubleshooting

-Make sure `libvips` ist installed correctly.
+Make sure `libvips` is installed correctly.
 If you have problems regarding assemblies and can't even start up the application, make sure, that you are building against `x64`.
 In Solution Explorer right-click Project > Properties > Select Web and at Server Section set Bitness to x64.
 This is because libvips can't run on 32 bit server.

+**Messed up the database?** Just run `Update-Database -TargetMigration:0 -force` from Package Manager Console.
+This will wipe all data and you will have fresh start.
+With `Update-Database` Entity Framework will generate all migrations and apply them to the database.